 Non-disclosure or secrecy is fast becoming the new competitive advantage for US-based International Financial Centres.
 Early indicators show that money exiting reformed secrecy jurisdictions, like Switzerland and the Cayman Islands, is heading to US tax haven-states, like Nevada and South Dakota.
-The attraction lies in the several public assurances made by US officials that the IRS is not about to comply with international disclosure rules if they do not want to.
+The attraction lies in the several public assurances made by US officials that the… More How Secrecy Is Driving Offshore Business to the US.